chisophugis/clang_plugin_example/README.rst

 so distasteful that I feel impelled to fix the situation.

 However, the doxygen docs are fantastic!
 Once you make it past the inital hurdle of the "Hello World", it's pretty smooth sailing.
+I find that googling "clang SomeClass" will usually have the doxygen documentation as the first hit.

 Improvements